Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Electrical stimulation

-Commercially available electrical bladder stimulation systems such as the Vocare system may be used for this purpose.
-However, these systems may not be available in all locations or for all individuals because of their cost.
+Commercially available electrical bladder stimulation systems may be used for this purpose.
+However, these systems may be expensive and is not available in all locations.

 Refer to our articles on Neuromodulation for more information!